chiay/students-writing-reactjs/README.md

 # Studentswriting.com
-THis is a repo for studentswriting.com implemented using Next.js and TailwindCSS.
+This is a repository for studentswriting.com implemented using Next.js and TailwindCSS.

 ## Quick Start
 - Clone this repo